ash-project/spark/documentation/how_to/writing-extensions.md

 ## Introspection

 Use functions in `Spark.Dsl.Extension` to retrieve the stored values from the DSL and expose them in a module.
 The convention is to place functions for something like `MyApp.MyExtension` in `MyApp.MyExtension.Info`.
 Using introspection functions like this allows for a richer introspection API (i.e not just getting and retrieving raw values), and it also allows us to add type specs and documentation, which is helpful when working generically.
 I.e `module_as_variable.table()` can't be known by dialyzer, whereas `Extension.table(module)` can be.

+## Source Annotations

+Spark automatically tracks source location information for all DSL elements.
+This enables better error messages, IDE integration, and debugging capabilities.
+See [Using Source Annotations](use-source-annotations.md) for details on accessing and using this information in your extensions.